 She laughed softly.
 "Will you never understand, Sasuke?
 Life is not all about revenge and hate and darkness and if you believe it is, then what is separating you from him, hm?
 What is separating you from Itachi?"

 Before she could blink Sasuke had slammed her up against a wall with his hand around her throat, a katana positioned dangerously close to her stomach.
 His eyes were swirling red with uninhibited rage.

 She should have been scared - she should have been terrified - but all she felt was hope.
 She'd prefer his anger over his disinterest any day.

 "Do not ever compare me to him," he ground out through clenched teeth.
 The katana pinched the tender skin of her stomach.

-Sakura knew she should feel anger, fear, or sadness, but all she could find was pity.
+Sakura knew she should feel anger, or fear, or sadness but all she could find was pity.
 "I wouldn't if you weren't like him.
 You have become just what he wanted you to become.
 How does it feel to be bested by him once again, Sasuke?"

 She knew her words were dangerous, but if she did not say them, who would?
 Was there anyone else who cared enough?

 His hand tightened around her throat, slowly cutting off her air supply.
 The katana pierced her stomach, just beneath the first layer of skin.
 She barely felt the sting over the pressure of emotion in her chest.
 That pain was much worse.

 "You know not what you say."